ORCID/orcid-independent-tests/README.md

 ## Troubleshooting

 `orcid/delete_record_contents.py` may be used to clean unnecessary data from the records used in step 1 and step 2 tests (if running the tests locally).
-Make sure to change the variable value in the python file depending on which test needs cleaning.
+Include the flag `-s` with the required step number, e.g. `-s 2`